ea fc 26 gamepad vs keyboard

 Final Thoughts

-There you have it, your FC 26 ultimate guide to controllers.
+Adapting from keys to pads involves drills on analog turns for instinctive feel in squad clashes.
+The FC 26 keyboard vs controller transition spans a week, enhancing reactions.
 Whether you’re smashing through weekend league with an Xbox pad or calmly pinging passes on a keyboard, the most important thing is that you enjoy the game.

 Comments